eladshabi/Sentiment-Analysis/README.md

 <hr>

-In the following code we built a SVM classifier for IMDB Movies reviews.
+In the following code we built a SVM classifier for IMDB Movies reviews using Nltk Sklearn and Pandas libraries.

 <hr>